 Y-block, Government Quarter, Oslo, NORWAY

-The buildings withstood the attack, and the site now acts as a memorial to all victims of the attacks.
+Viksjø’s government buildings withstood the bomb, and the site now stands as a memorial to all victims of the attacks.
 They are a symbol of the resilience of the democratic values that the terrorist failed to destroy.

 Fortidsminneforeningen – The National Trust of Norway renewed their nomination of the Y-Block to the 7 Most Endangered following its shortlisting in 2016, to halt the plans to demolish the building.
 The campaign to protect the building is very active in the city and, in February, several prominent Norwegian artists performed in a concert right in front of the Y-Block.
 Europa Nostra also released a statement on the Y-Block, giving visibility to the activities and peaceful manifestations that have been organised so far in Oslo to save this landmark of Norwegian history from destruction.